-Frances Letters grew up in Armidale NSW, graduated from the University of New England in 1964, and worked as a journalist on the Sydney Morning Herald.
+Frances Letters grew up in Armidale NSW, graduated from the University of New England in 1964 and worked as a journalist for the Sydney Morning Herald.

-In Switzerland she became a teacher of Transcendental Meditation, and taught the technique in Spain for some years.
+In Switzerland, she became a teacher of Transcendental Meditation and taught the technique in Spain for some years.
 She has one son, a doctor.
 Frances is an active member of Australians for Native Title and Reconciliation (ANTaR), Rural Australians for Refugees (RAR) and Women in Black (WIB, a peace vigil group begun by Israeli and Palestinian women).
-Her memoir about prejudice and racism – Razorwire round the heart: snipping bigotry away – will be published in 2023.
+Her memoir about prejudice and racism – Razorwire round the heart: snipping bigotry away – will be published soon.

 Join the IA newsletter for regular updates on our latest news stories.